-If you and your spouse cannot agree on all issues, the only other way to obtain a divorce is through a trial.
-Most trials in divorce cases generally last about four hours.
-In such event, the judge makes all decisions (there is no jury in divorce cases).
-How long it takes to get to trial depends upon the complexity of your case and how backed up the judge is.
+If the case is contested and you and your spouse cannot agree on all issues, the only other way to obtain a divorce is through a trial.
+Most trials in divorce cases generally last about 3.5 hours, but some last longer depending upon the complexities of the case and how much time you ask the Court to set aside for the trial.
+In divorce and other family law trials, the judge makes all decisions (there is no jury in divorce and other family law cases).
+How long it takes to get the trial scheduled depends upon the complexity of your case and how backed up the judge is.

 Bishop, Del Vecchio & Beeks Law Office, P.C. is committed to expedite your case and to conclude the proceedings for you as soon as possible so that you can get on with your life.

 How much does it cost to get a divorce?